Simplified Template Cross Sections -- Stage 1.1 and 1.2: Overview

 For the concrete definitions of the STXS bins, several considerations have to be taken into account.
 The key goals are to \begin{itemize*} \item minimize the dependence on theory uncertainties that are folded into the measurements, \item maximize the experimental sensitivity, \item isolate possible BSM effects, \item and limit the number of bins to match the experimental sensitivity. \end{itemize*} The last point in particular deserves to be stressed, as it is an important practical consideration.
 It is often in direct competition with the other requirements, and so they must be balanced against each other.
 In practice, for an analysis to contribute to the global combination, it needs to implement the complete split at the truth level, even if it only measures a small subset of bins.
 Therefore, keeping the number of bins at a manageable level is essential to facilitate the practical implementation and keep the required overhead manageable for all analyses.
 In addition, it reduces the technical complications that arise when one has to statistically combine many weakly constrained or unconstrained measurements.

 The number of separately measured bins can evolve with time, such that the measurements can become more fine-grained as the size of the available dataset increases.
 For this purpose, different stages are defined, corresponding to increasingly fine-grained measurements.
 The stage 0 bin definitions essentially correspond to the production mode measurements of Run 1.
-The stage 1.1 reported here updates the original stage 1.0, and targets the full Run 2 measurements.
+The stages 1.1 and 1.2 reported here update the original stage 1.0, and target the full Run 2 measurements.
+Compared to stage 1.1, in stage 1.2 the $gg \to H$ binning has been extended and a binning for the $t \bar t H$ process has been added.
 It should be stressed that the goal is not that the complete set of bins should be measurable by any single analysis, but rather that the full granularity should become accessible in the combination of all decay channels with the full Run 2 dataset.
 In individual analyses several bins can be merged and only their sum be measured according to the sensitivity of each analysis and decay channel.